Proven-Paradox/shaper-system/Handbook.md

 Description:

 ### Ability Type
-There are three types of Abilities.
+There are three types of Abilities:

-#### Attack
-Attack Abilities use [Physical Offense](#physical-offense) and are resisted by [Physical Defense](#physical-defense).
+* Attack: These use [Physical Offense](#physical-offense) and are resisted by [Physical Defense](#physical-defense).

-#### Spell
-Spell Abilities use [Mental Offense](#mental-offense) and are resisted by [Mental Defense](#mental-defense).
+* Spell: These use [Mental Offense](#mental-offense) and are resisted by [Mental Defense](#mental-defense).

 > Note that the term “Spell” is used here as a contrast to "Attack."
 During the game, Spell Abilities could also represent technology, chemistry, specialized anatomy, or anything else that might fit the game's setting.

-#### Auxiliary
-Auxiliary Abilities do not use offense rolls.
-They target yourself or your allies and do something to make it easier to fight.
+* Auxiliary Abilities do not use Offense rolls.
+They target you or your allies and do something to make it easier to fight.

 ### Ability Keywords
-Some specific terms come with Abilities.
-These Keywords signify a related set of Abilities for the purposes of Lessons and Talents, or alter the way an Ability functions.
+Some Abilities fit into sets denoted by Keywords.
+These signify a related set of Abilities for the purposes of Lessons and Talents.
+Some alter the way an Ability functions.

 #### Augment
 Abilities that strengthen allies.
-These will generally produce effects on the targets that have a Duration or Upkeep associated with them.
+These will generally include a Duration or Upkeep.

 #### Careful
-An Ability that can be made stronger by taking more time to do it.
-These require a Major Action, but have the option of using your Minor Action as well to improve them.
+Abilities that can be strengthened by spending extra time and effort.
+These require a Major Action but are improved (as noted in that Ability's description) if you use your Minor Action as well.

 #### Curse
 Abilities that leave a lingering weakening effect on the target when they hit.
-If the Ability has an Upkeep cost associated with it (see below) then the effect lasts as long as the Upkeep is paid.
+If the Ability has an Upkeep cost associated with it the effect lasts as long as the Upkeep is paid.
 It otherwise lasts until it is dispelled with another Ability.

 #### Elemental
 Abilities that deal Elemental damage.
 Combatants can be Weak, Resistant, or Immune to Elements.
-Striking an opponent with an Element they are Weak to allows you to roll three dice during your Offense Roll, taking the **higher** two of the results.
-When striking an opponent with an Element they Resist you also roll three dice, but take the **lower** two results.
-Immune targets take no damage of that Element.
+When you strike an opponent's Weak Element, roll three dice during your Offense Roll and take the **higher** two dice.
+When striking an opponent with an Element they Resist you also roll three dice but take the **lower** two results.
+Immune targets take no damage from that Element.

 The six elements are:
 * *Fire* - heat and flames